We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Your body works hard to maintain a balance of nutrients and minerals, and overexposure could stress your body or cause toxicity.
 That’s why people with diabetes and anyone who has kidney disease should avoid Epsom salt baths.

-Ask your doctor if you’d like to make Epsom salt baths a regular part of your lifestyle.
-Only a doctor who knows your health history can tell you whether or not it’s safe for you.
+Talk with your healthcare provider if you’d like to make Epsom salt baths a regular part of your lifestyle.

 Although Epsom salt contains very important magnesium and sulfates, your body only needs the right amount of these nutrients, not too much of them.